apify/apify-docs/content/academy/glossary/postman.md

 ---
 title: Postman
-description: Learn about Postman, a simple yet valuable tool for testing requests and proxies when building scalable web-scrapers.
+description: Learn about Postman, a simple yet super valuable tool for testing requests and proxies when building scalable web-scrapers.
 menuWeight: 5.1
 paths:
     - glossary/postman